Monday, August 22, 2022

 II

-Cam came through, concerned about something, the pastor was obviously used to this, he led the way to a back room.
+Cam came through, concerned about something, the pastor was obviously used to this, he was about to lead the way to a back room.

 ‘Congrats, Lee, best to you, Faye.’